dev-generator/app.devgenerator.io/src/documentation.md

 ```

-**Step 5:**
+**Step 4:**
-: Fith, get an SVG-based icon of the tool we are generating for, if one does not exist please reach out to the lead developer for a path forward on this step.
+: Fourth, get an SVG-based icon of the tool we are generating for, if one does not exist please reach out to the lead developer for a path forward on this step.
 The icon should be placed in the `assets/images/icons/` folder with the name of your icon.

-**Step 6:**
+**Step 5:**
 : To add a new Generator bucket you will need to update the `src/data/site_metadata.yml` file.
 The labels will need to be added under the "generators:" section in `src/data/site_metadata.yml` and replace the information detailed in the example below.
 Most labels below are typically unchanged but can be if needed.
 The "doc_upload_button_details" should be updated to the applicable ext used and "accept_docs" should be set if a specific ext meta-type is only allowed.

 ```yaml